-Every year over 2,400 people in Australia are diagnosed with bladder cancer.
-Bladder cancer occurs when abnormal cells in the lining of the bladder multiply faster than normal, causing a tumour or tumours.
+Every year more than 2,400 people in Australia are diagnosed with bladder cancer.
+Bladder cancer occurs when abnormal cells in the lining of the bladder multiply faster than normal, causing a tumour or tumours to develop.
 Most of these arise from the inner-most lining of the bladder and are called Transitional Cell Carcinomas (TCC).

 What are the Causes of Bladder Cancer?

 There are lifestyle factors such as cigarette smoking, and exposure to certain toxic dyes that increase the incidence of bladder cancer.
 Bladder cancer is very uncommon before the age of 60 and is more common in men than in women.

 In some parts of the world, exposure to schistosomiasis, a type of infection that occurs especially in Egypt, other parts of the Middle East and Africa, can cause a certain type of bladder cancer called Squamous Cell Carcinoma.
 Sometimes these can be mixed with TCC in the same cancer.

 What are the Symptoms of Bladder Cancer?

 Common symptoms include the presence of blood in the urine and irritation when passing urine including urinating more frequently during the day and/or night.

 There may be associated stinging or burning but not necessarily.

 These problems can also occur (much more frequently) with bladder infections.
 If antibiotics are given for a possible bladder or urinary tract infection but symptoms keep recurring, and/ or if bleeding in the urine is not associated with any pain, bladder cancer needs to be considered.